Climate Regulation: United States

 The federal Safe Drinking Water Act requires an injection well permit for the long-term storage or geologic sequestration of CO2.
 Class VI injection well permits require the use of materials compatible with geological sequestration and impose certain financial responsibility requirements.
 Class VI wells must also comply with certain Monitoring, Reporting, and Verification (MRV) requirements as part of EPA’s GHG Mandatory Reporting Rule program.
 At present, no states have been delegated Class VI permitting authority by EPA.

 On December 1, 2010, EPA published its final rule concerning the expansion of its GHG reporting rule to include facilities that inject and store CO2 for geologic sequestration or enhanced oil and gas recovery.
-CCS has also begun to play an important role as a control technology for GHG regulations for power plants.
-The CPP includes stringent CO2 emissions standards for new coal-fired power plants that will likely require the use of CCS.
+CCS has also begun to play an important role as a potential control technology for GHG regulations for power plants and President Trump has called for the expansion of technologies to reduce the emissions generated from coal-fired power plants.

 Co-Benefits of CO2: Enhanced Oil Recovery